devmichalek/TerminalTeams/manualtests/README.md

 ## VM's Private Network Setup
 You can now create a virtual network in VirtualBox between two virtual machines.

-1. In VirtualBox Manager go to "File"->"Host Network Manager" and click on "Create".
+1. In VirtualBox Manager go to "File"->"Tools"->"Network Manager" and click on "Create".
 2. Click on "Properties" of newly created private network.
 3. In "DHCP Server" click on "Enable Server" and set below properties:
     ```